sbnukala/WeblogChallenge/README.md

 1) Guznip the data: gunzip -k 2015_07_22_mktplace_shop_web_log_sample.log.gz
 2) Run the python file: python/python3.6 Sessionize_code.py
 3) Please refer to the sample_output file for locally tested results..
+4) The predictions part is stored in Predictions_actual.py.
+The output file will be uploaded soon.

+Note that I have not used a lot of regression estimators, something I can improve on.
+Furthermore, for the ML part, further feature engineering can definitely improve the performance..
+Please refer to comments as you read through the code..

 1. Sessionize the web log by IP.
 Sessionize = aggregrate all page hits by visitor/IP during a session.